The Buddhist Context for the Analysis of Phenomena

 Three Kinds of Nonstatic Phenomena

 Nonstatic phenomena, we have three kinds.
 We have forms of physical phenomena (gzugs), forms or types of physical phenomena.
 So we have sights, sounds, smells, tastes, physical sensations like hot and cold, or motion, or soft or rough.
 And these are types of physical phenomena; forms of physical phenomena, we call them.
-Then we have the photosensitive cells of the eyes, the sound sensitive cells of the ears and so on.
-You have photosensitive cells, don’t you, even not in the eyes.
-Sound sensitive cells in the ears, smell sensitive in the nose, taste sensitive in the tongue, sensation sensitive in the body.
-Sometimes it is translated as “sense powers” (dbang-po).
+Then we have the photosensitive cells, audio-sensitive cells and so on.
+You have photosensitive cells, don’t you? and audio-sensitive cells, smell-sensitive, taste-sensitive, and physical sensation-sensitive in your body.
+Sometimes they are translated as “sense powers” (dbang-po).
 That’s an incorrect translation.
 We are not talking about powers.
 We are talking about the sensors, the cells themselves.
 So they are physical.